-We engaged ScienceSoft to build an Android telehealth app for various medical specialties that complements our web-based platform for patients.
+We engaged ScienceSoft to build an Android app that complements our web-based platform for our patients.
 They advised and successfully lead the way from end to end through the technical challenges and considerations with development of the app.
 We have also engaged them to introduce a few enhancements to the app and would certainly consider ScienceSoft as a technology partner in further software development initiatives.

 We are thankful for the meticulous and value-driven approach of ScienceSoft’s team.
 They created comprehensive project documentation, feature lists, and worked out thorough recommendations to help us improve the stability and performance of our solution.
 ScienceSoft’s project manager, business analyst, QA and software engineers were always friendly and ready to answer our questions or solve any ad-hoc issues.
 ScienceSoft proved to be a reliable vendor with a solid healthcare background, and we recommend them to everyone looking for a telehealth software development partner.

 ScienceSoft is a US-headquartered international IT consulting and software development company.
 Delivering healthcare IT solutions for 18 years and being ISO 13485 certified, ScienceSoft has acquired a deep understanding of telemedicine software to provide quality teleneurology application consulting and development services.